crs4/virtuoso-sparql-client/README.md

 ### query

-    Returns the complete results object, its formats depends on request header in the opts object.
+    Returns the complete results object, its format depends on request header in the opts object.
     Opts object defines:
       uri: "",        // To change the default Client endpoint
       headers: {},